November 24, 2025

 Kira Hyde and Alyssa Tucker.
 Owners of The KH Studio.

-We at The KH Studio are incredibly proud to partner with Fifteen Trees.
+The KH Studio are incredibly proud to partner with Fifteen Trees.
 We believe that every human on this planet has an impact to make.
 However little (or big!) we each have that special something within us that can make a real difference.

 For us, it’s the power of storytelling and how it can ignite action and create change.
 Every day we help our clients tell their story and it’s our job to capture it in their brand and digital presence.